 ABSTRACT

-Subjects and methods: In 7 children, 2:1 Atrioventricular Block (AVB) with Wenckebach mechanism was detected.
-The clinical features of these children are retrospectively evaluated.
+Methods: In seven children, 2:1 AVB with Wenckebach mechanism was detected.
+The clinical features of these children were retrospectively evaluated.

-Results: All patients were asymptomatic.
-In all, concomitant first-degree AV block and/or periodic AV Wenckebach block suggested the presence of 2:1 block with Wenckebach mechanism.
-In 3 patients, this conclusion was supported by demonstration of improved AV conduction with enhanced sinus rates during treadmill test or atropine administration.
-In two, intracardiac electrophysiological was performed and showed a prolonged atrium-His interval.
+Results: All the patients were asymptomatic.
+In all, concomitant first-degree atrioventricular (AV) block and/or periodic AV Wenckebach block suggested the presence of 2:1 block with Wenckebach mechanism.
+In three patients, this conclusion was supported by the demonstration of improved AV conduction with enhanced sinus rates during treadmill test or atropine administration.
+In two of the patients, intracardiac electrophysiological was performed and showed a prolonged atrium-His interval.
 Four patients had congenital or acquired heart disease.
-During a median follow-up duration of 14.4 months no significant event was observed.
+During a median follow-up duration of 14.4 months, no significant event was observed.

 Conclusion: In children, 2:1 AV block with Wenckebach mechanism seems a relatively benign process.